Life Science Editors Foundation

 Dr. Yvonne Vercoulen, Assistant Professor at UMC Utrecht

-And we have a winner!!
-Life Science Editors is pleased to announce that Mariana Alves won the 2019 Parental Leave Grant for a new parent who had taken leave during the previous year.
+Mariana Alves won our 2019 Parental Leave Grant for a new parent who had taken leave during the previous year.
 Mariana is an internal medicine resident and PhD student in the lab of Dr. Joaquim Ferreira, Faculty of Medicine, University of Lisbon, Portugal.
 She is studying cardiovascular risk in Parkinson’s Disease.
 She is also mom to David, 9 months old, and Diana, 3 years old.
-We are looking forward to offering the LSE Parental Leave Grant again in 2020!
+LSE Editor & Co-founder Helen helped her prepare this manuscript on atrial fibrillation screening in elderly patients.

 LSE Cheat Sheets

 Getting papers published is a fundamental part of being a successful scientist.
 But, it has become harder to stand out from the crowd, and even some of the best scientists find it difficult to get published, particularly in the top journals.
 It helps to know how to write a good paper and to understand what the journal editors are looking for.
 One of our experienced Editors can hold a “How to get your paper published” course at your institute.
 These can range from a half-day to a two-day workshop, for groups of around 15 PhD students/Post-docs.

 - Insider insights into the editorial process